 - To cover the costs of food, housing, clothing, healthcare, and other essential expenses for the child

-- Determine the combined gross income of both parents: This includes all sources of income, such as wages, salaries, tips, bonuses, commissions, and any other form of income.
+- Gross income: The court assesses the gross income of both parents, including wages, salaries, bonuses, commissions, and other sources of income.

 - Income of both parents: The income of both parents is a significant factor in determining the amount of child maintenance in Hawaii.
 The guidelines use a percentage of the combined gross income of both parents to determine the basic child support obligation.